What is the Best Travel Card for Australians Overseas?

 If you have read up until this point, you may now be under the impression that you can simply waltz over to any ATM you see on the street, and that you’ll never be charged a fee.
 This, however, isn’t entirely true.

-While it is true that Citibank themselves will never charge you an ATM or foreign transaction fee, it is still possible that the ATM itself will charge a fee.
+While it is true that Macquarie themselves will never charge you an ATM or foreign transaction fee, it is still possible that the ATM itself will charge a fee.

 This is an important point and, to clarify it, let me give you an example.